Skip to content

 }

-If you need to require a module, you should specify the type as the Webpack require:
+If you need to require a module instead of using import statements, you should specify the type of the require function:

 import type { WebpackRequireType } from "@moonlight-mod/types";